Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1512
 fixed the problem not displaying the items it was in my javascript file i had it pointing to the wrong table

+2023-11-27
+1626: i wll implement the img method to be able to save images we do that by editing the productcontroller